microsoft/fluentui/rfcs/react-components/no-action-prop-value-standardization.md

 Cases where our component should have a default value, we would apply the state that should be the default value. i.e. `Card` component's `appearance` prop, should have a default appearance, as we don't want a card without a pre-defined appearance as that's detrimental to the usage.

-Cases where nothing is done in our hooks as a default, we would leverage `undefined` and `null`. i.e. `Card` component's `focusMode` prop should be nullable instead of using an `off` string value, as that reflects the fact that nothing is applied to the component.
+Cases where nothing is done in our hooks as a default, we would leverage `undefined`. i.e. `Card` component's `focusMode` prop should be nullable instead of using an `off` string value, as that reflects the fact that nothing is applied to the component.

 ### Pros and Cons